bradleyglen2001/tf/README.md

 This micro app is a timer and stopwatch.
-1 page with no dependenccies.
+1 page with no dependencies.
 App hosted at https://www.hurryclock.com/.